Wyoming State Flag

 History of the Wyoming Flag

 The first inhabitants of Wyoming were the Paleo-Indians.
-It soon became inhabited with Native American tribes which were, the Cheyenne, Arapho, Crow, Ute, and Shoshone.
-During the 1700s and 1800s, many countries tried to claim the area of Wyoming, which included France, Spain, Mexico, Great Britain, and America but the land was never settled, it was still inhabited by the native American tribes.
+It soon became inhabited with Native American tribes including the Cheyenne, Arapho, Crow, Ute, and Shoshone.
+During the 1700s and 1800s, many countries tried to claim the area of Wyoming including France, Spain, Mexico, Great Britain, and America, however the land was never settled and still remained in control of the native American tribes who inhabited the area.